 I want to give my husband everything he could have ever asked for.
 I want to be supportive of any dream he has, and I want to always stand by his side.
 I was made from the rib of a man, and I will stand by my husband throughout the test of time.
 I will never leave him, I will stay true to the vows I will one day make, and no man, person, or thing will come between my love for my future husband.

 “But God has chosen the foolish things of the world to put to shame the wise, and God has chosen the weak things of the world to put to shame the things which are mighty;” 1 Corinthians 1:27

 I may sound silly due to being a 20 year old who is professing her love for the man she will one day marry, but I love him because he will love me.
-I don’t care if people say I’m not “qualified” for marriage due to just being a 20 year old, but God does not call the qualified; He qualifies the called.
+I don’t care if people say I’m not “qualified” for marriage due to just being a twenty-something year old, but God does not call the qualified; He qualifies the called.

 Singleness may be my season right now, but it isn’t permanent.
 Just like seasons change, this season will eventually change, and I want to make sure that I know what my priorities are.
 Making sure my husband is heard, loved, and encouraged is one of my many marriage goals, and I don’t care how young I am, but I want to begin to prepare myself to be that helper to him.

 You might not think of your future spouse like I think of mine, but I love the man who finds me worth getting down on one knee for, who thinks of me as worthy of taking his last name, and who finds me worth starting a family with.
 That man deserves to be loved, to be admired, and to have the best wife he could ever pray for.

 “Her children rise up and call her blessed;